 - Run the mixture through a sieve.
+(Note: You should have about 250g of puree.)
 Cool completely and then chill in the fridge.
 It’s best if you make it a day in advance.

 - Prepare the tools before you begin: set a piping bag with decorative tip in a tall glass, so it's easy to fill with batter.
 Line 2 baking sheets with parchment paper or silicone mat.